-Dave Griffin enters his third season as the head coach of the Purdue Northwest baseball team in 2018-19, after serving three seasons at the helm of the Purdue University Calumet baseball team from 2013-2015.
+Dave Griffin enters his seventh season as the head coach of the Purdue Northwest baseball team in 2019-20, coming off the Pride's playoff qualifying season.

 Griffin finished his first season with the Pride after winning the most games in a season in his career, capping off a 30-18 season with a 20-7 record in the final year in the Chicagoland Collegiate Athletic Conference.
 He saw a pair of players earn CCAC first-team honors, as pitcher Matt Sandoval and outfielder Larry Crisler received the accolades.

 Griffin completed his third season at the helm for the Purdue Calumet program in 2016, where he led the Peregrines to their second-straight Chicagoland Collegiate Athletic Conference Tournament as one of the top eight teams in a competitive league.
 The Peregrines didn’t disappoint there, taking top-seeded Olivet Nazarene all the way to the 11th inning in what would become a tough 11-8 loss.

 In his second season, the Peregrines catapulted from their inaugural campaign in 2014 to 23 victories in 2015, finishing the year 23-16 overall.
 The season was kickstarted by an amazing eight-game winning streak to open the year, which included a perfect 7-0 performance on the team’s spring trip to Florida at the Russ Mat Invitational.
 That same season, four Peregrines received postseason awards, as Cody Dykema led the way with First Team all-CCAC honors.